kriishukla/URL-Summarizer/README.md

 ## Run the Flask Application

 1. Ensure you are still in the terminal or command prompt and in the same directory where the `app.py` file is located.
-2. Execute the command to start the Flask development server:
+2. Execute the command to start the Flask development server by one of the followin command based on your python version:
-    *python app.py
+    * python app.py

-    or, if you are using Python 3:
-    *python3 app.py
+    * python3 app.py

 3. You should see some output in your terminal indicating that the Flask development server has started.
 It will typically display a message similar to: